pupil-labs/pl-neon-matlab/README.md

 This means you will need to have an installation of Python on your computer.
 For users who are new to Python, please see [the Python setup instructions below](#python-setup).

 This package is completely stand-alone and can be used on its own.
-It is also compatible with Psychtoolbox.
-If you prefer, you can use Psychtoolbox functions for accurate timestamping of events.
+It can be used alongside psychophysics toolboxes, such as [Psychtoolbox](http://psychtoolbox.org/) and [mgl](https://gru.stanford.edu/doku.php/mgl/overview), as well as in conjunction with neuroscience/physiology toolboxes.
+If you prefer, you can use Psychtoolbox functions to timestamp events.

 # Python Setup